evm100/UltraLights/Server/README.md

   environment so it connects over MQTTs when enabled.
 If no terminal emulator is available, the script falls back to a background `mosquitto_sub` subscriber so message logging continues without blocking the server startup.
+- Track per-node certificate rotations in the operations log.
+Revoke the old certificate in Mosquitto, update any ACL entries that reference the certificate subject, and re-run the provisioning portal to deliver the new bundle to the node.